fridge-dev/blog/docs/_posts/2025-02-28-design-docs-are-a-tool.md

 ### Design ROI

 Simply put, the design input effort should be aligned with the output value you're getting from it.
 If it's a decision with a smaller impact, it's okay to write a very small design doc!
 But a large decision doesn't always need a large doc to help illuminate the way forward.
 Think about the decision you're trying to make and the ROI (return on investment) of your drafting time.
+But make sure to consider the long term ROI and total cost of ownership.

 A design doc is not a form to fill out.
 Don't just go through the motions.
 Use your judgement and write what you think is needed.
 Be pragmatic.
 Treat it as a means to an end.
 Good luck!